nestorSag/auto-k8-cluster/README.md

 2. From the root folder, run `make setup && export PATH=$(pwd)/bin:$PATH && make ca`.
 This will download precompiled binaries for `kubectl`, `cfssl` and `cfssljson` to the `bin` folder and add it to `PATH`.
 It will also bootstrap a certificate authority

+3. If necessary, run `cd tf/ && terraform init` to initialise Terraform

-3. Run `make cluster`.
-This might take a while.
+4. From the root folder, run `make cluster`.
+This will take a while.

 ### Architecture